CAMPAIGN MAILING ADDRESS:

 4. Do you believe Michigan's overall business, personal or property tax structures are at an appropriate level?
 Are there changes you would like to see?

 5. Some legislative proposals have centered on a major expansion of the current sales tax base to include most if not all of the service sector.
-Do you have thoughts specifically on our current sales taxation system and potentially moving to an expanded sales tax base?
+What is your opinion of the current sales tax structure?
+Do you favor or oppose expanding the sales taxation?

 6. Proposal A of 1994 significantly changed Michigan's property taxation.
 What do you see as some benefits and/or flaws in this system of taxation?
 What measures would you propose to improve the system?